 Helpful Hint: Initiate a search for work by accessing Seek.com.au to view availabilities by industry and area, or by contacting a local agent.

-There are over 1500 schools in Sydney that are public, private, faith-based or international, so finding the perfect school to suit individual needs is not too challenging.
+There are over 1500 schools in Sydney that are public, private, faith-based or international, so finding the perfect school when moving to Sydney to suit individual needs is not too challenging.